baloise/design-system/.changeset/heavy-days-provide.md

 '@baloise/design-system-components': patch
 ---

-add a11y labels to accordion and pagination component
+Include accessibility (a11y) labels for both the accordion and pagination components.